Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/L3_Memory and Data 2.md

 - Declaration: int a[6] (type name[num(element)])
   - indexing: &a[i] is the address of a[0] + i times of the element size in byte
     - int*p;,p = a; | p[1] is equivalent to *(p+1) as we get 1 + 4 byte away column element from the pointer of a[0] row from both syntax
-- note: C has no bound checking, whcih could result in dirty write
+- note: C has no bound checking, which could result in dirty write

 ### Assignment in C